b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Makan, Keith (2014).
 'Penetration Testing with the Bash shell: Make the most of the Bash shell and Kali Linux's command-line-based security assessment tools'.
 Birmingham, U. K.: Packt Publishing, Ltd. ISBN 9781849695107

+**Andrew Mallett**

+Mallett, Andrew (2015).
+'Mastering Linux Shell Scripting: Master the Complexities of Bash Shell Scripting and Unlock the Power of Shell for Your Enterprise'.
+Birmingham, U. K.: Packt Publishing Ltd. ISBN 9781784396978

 **Dave McKay**

 McKay, Dave (2019).
 'What is a TTY on Linux? (and How to Use the tty Command)'.
 Source: https://www.howtogeek.com/428174/what-is-a-tty-on-linux-and-how-to-use-the-tty-command/ (accessed: Thursday February 8, 2024)